AristideBH/elaimant-svelte/src/routes/docs/+page.md

 Elaimant is nearly style-free, and should not interfere with your setup.

-### Your content

-However, it adds a data attribute to your elements when they are attracted, allowing you to style them how you want.
+However, it adds a `[data-attracted]` attribute to your elements when they are attracted, allowing you to style them how you want.

 ```css
 :global([data-attracted='true']) {